ofhippo/fogdash/README.md

 This is a quick and dirty dashboard for FogBugz.
+It is written for [DECK Monitoring](https://github.com/deck/)'s workflow and displays the follow for the current milestone:

+* Number of points (FogBug hours) remaining vs target (noon to noon due to our planning and demo meetings)
+* Number of cases remaining
+* A chart of the cases by status (column) and category (color)

 # Up and Running